rwazny/Hangman/README.md

 The game works by using any character or the space bar to activate the game.

+The A-Z keys will choose their respective character.
+The Space Bar will take care of the "space" between first, middle & last names

 Try to guess the "Hidden" guitar player by guessing letters.
 As you guess letters they will be kept track of.
 You have 10 guesses per game.